 The first thing I do is I just listen to the song as it is, without any changes to plug-ins or volume settings.

-My personal choice is to get the bass-guitar/808s handled first because the low-end is perhaps the most intrusive audio frequency.
+My personal choice is to get the bass-guitar/808s handled first because the low-end is perhaps the most intrusive audio frequency, however, if you’ve chosen to use something like Initial Audio’s 808 Studio II from Plugin Boutique (my favorite), I find less mixing is needed.
 You listen to music while slowly moving the volume to the point that sounds good.

 Move down each software instrument track, one at a time, perhaps moving to the drums, guitars, and then the vocals in that order.
 Once the volume is set to the point you want, you can start adding the plug-ins and EQ to clean things up.